This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 We love the beach and now that we live in Florida, we head out whenever we can.
 Of course, you can’t go to the beach without collecting seashells and we’ve definitely collected our fair share.
 Like most people, once we got them home, we didn’t really know what to do with them.
 Ours just sat in a closet, waiting for me to figure it out.

-I’d been planning to make more coastal decor but things got hectic.
-Busy moms don’t get much free time to sit around crafting.
+I’d been planning to make more coastal decor but hadn’t found the time.
 However, I was recently asked to be on the Sarasota morning show, Suncoast View, to share some summer related crafts.
 Yay…now I had a good excuse to sit around crafting with seashells.